 I am an Albuquerque-based attorney in solo practice.
-By using secure, cloud-based technologies and eliminating unnecessary overhead, I am able to offer legal services that are responsive, flexible, and cost-effective.
+By using secure, cloud-based technologies and eliminating unnecessary overhead, I am able to offer civil legal services that are responsive, flexible, and cost-effective.

 Practice Areas